 Hearing loss is nothing new.
 It has been around as long as humans.
 What has changed, however, are the appliances that help hearing-impaired people deal with it.
+You may be looking for the best hearing aids in 2019.
 Here are some things humanity has used to aid our hearing over the years.

 Hearing Horns and Trumpets